jhhoward481/murder-mystery23/names-of-gus.md

 Homeskillet ("The Greatest Adventure In The History Of Basic Cable")

-Magic Head ("Shawn vs. The Red Phantom")

 Gus T.T.
 Showbiz (The Extra T is for Extra Talent) ("American Duos")

 Mr. Vocab ("Game, Set...
 Murder")

-Bud (from “The Cosby Show”) ("Scary Sherry: Bianca's Toast")

-Nick Nack ("The Old And The Restless)

-Bruton Gaster ("Shawn (And Gus) Of The Dead")

-Lemongrass Gogulope ("Ghosts")

 Squirts MacIntosh ("Daredevils!")

-Mc ('tongue clicking sounds') Took ("Forget Me Not")

 Gus “Silly Pants” Jackson ("9 Lives")

 Fearless Guster ("Ghosts")

-Chesterfield McMillan ("There Might Be Blood")

-Felicia Fancybottom ("Poker?
-I Barely Know Her")

 Tan ("Black And Tan: A Crime of Fashion")

 Longbranch Pennywhistle ("Talk Derby To Me")

-D’Andre Pride ("Scary Sherry: Bianca's Toast")

 Hummingbird Saltalamacchia ("Six Feet Under The Sea")

-Wally Ali ("Earth, Wind, And...
-Wait For It")

 Gustice ("Mr. Yin Presents")